KristofferC/PGFPlotsX.jl/docs/src/man/options.md

     ;
 ```

-You can also merge in options that have been separately created using `merge!`
+You can also merge in options that have been created separately, using `merge!`:

 ```jldoctest
 julia> a = Axis();